Rasiglia

 Related links

-Rasiglia Overview
+Discover Rasiglia

 In recent years Rasiglia has become one of the most popular borghi in Umbria, despite the fact that it's well of the typical track beaten by tourists.
 On first arrival in the village you might wonder what the fuss is all about as it appears to be a fairly unremarkable and decidedly small place.
 However, as you start to meander around the narrow medieval streets, the light tinkling of water catches the ear.